 Tools for Competitor Analysis: Gain a Competitive Edge and Optimise Your Digital Marketing

 With these competitor analysis tools, you can learn quite a bit about the competition and its digital footprint.
-This is a good way to understand their key strategies to integrate them into your own digital marketing plans.
+This is a good way to understand their key strategies to integrate them into your digital marketing plans.

-These tools were designed to help you gain a competitive edge while learning new ways to optimise and enhance your own site.
+These tools were designed to help you gain a competitive edge while learning new ways to optimise and enhance your site.

 The data you acquire should be viewed from two different perspectives: